 On my third(ish) birthday, I had the most glorious balloon of Winnie-the-Pooh.
-It was a massive helium spectacle and I carried it around like a trophy.
+It was a massive helium-fuelled spectacle and I carried it around like a trophy.
 When we let you have a go with it, you had other ideas.
 You wanted to set him free.

 I think I probably cried and stomped around a lot when this happened.
 I was annoyed at you because I thought you had killed Pooh bear.
 But my uncle told me that Pooh was flying over the seaside.
-Even now, I think he still is.
+Even now, I imagine he still is.

-My aunt dreams about you being able to talk.
-But I don’t.
+My aunt dreams about you being able to talk, but I don’t.